 Defining the desired project results is the most important thing before starting a project.
 Let’s discuss the process of analyzing project deliverables.

 This article is the first of the Before the Project Starts series.
 In this series, Ill explain what a project manager needs to do before the start of a project to eliminate any uncertainties.

-In my mind, the most important thing is to define the desired project results and work through the deliverables to each of them.
+In my mind, the most important thing is to define the desired project results and work through the deliverables for each of them.
 The more defined the deliverables are, the easier it is to forecast the timeline, the budget, and the scope.
 Lets discuss the process of collecting and analyzing project deliverables.

 For the company that pays for the project, there is always some value included usually, its some financial or intangible result.

 In the article Im going to use the deliverable definition that PMBOK V gives:

 A deliverable is any unique and verifiable product, result, or capability to perform a service that must be produced to complete a process, phase, or project.